BretFisher/udemy-docker-mastery/install/README.md

   - Section Goal: Setup Docker & supporting tools for this course
   - Lots of ways to run Docker
   - Docker Inc now focuses on local Docker Desktop
-  - Docker Desktop is best tool for local containers
+  - Docker Desktop is the best tool for local containers
   - Docker Desktop is not for servers
   - Docker Desktop is free for learning
   - Docker Engine + CLI is what you install on a Linux server
-  - Next lecture has links for each OS
+  - The next lecture has links for each OS

   - Why a whole section on installing Docker?
   - Linux containers require a Linux Kernel (OS)